andrewhao/built-to-last-talk/slides.md

 ---

-## Applying to our business domain...
+## From software program to the entire system

-Where to find difficult design decisions likely to change?
+Where are the difficult design decisions in this company that are likely to change?

 ???